Nissan Almera: Facelift

-In 2003, the Almera was facelifted with updated styling, retuned suspension, new engines and an updated interior.
+In 2003, the Almera received a facelift, which included updated styling, retuned suspension, new engines, and an upgraded interior.

 First, the Almera's MacPherson strut front suspension and multi-link rear suspension (Nissan's name for its double lateral link twist beam suspension) had been retuned.
-This resulted in a quieter ride and a reduction in the amount of rear bump-through experienced when heavily laden, improving high-speed stability, driving dynamics and making the car more controllable after an emergency manoeuver.
+This resulted in a quieter ride and a reduction in the amount of rear bump-through experienced when heavily laden, improving high-speed stability, driving dynamics, and making the car more controllable after an emergency maneuver.
 The new suspension tuning also proved to produce almost no body roll on tight turns.
 Overall, Nissan said, the Almera had slightly firmer damper settings and marginally stiffer spring ratings; though there had been no loss of ride comfort or increase in noise levels in normal motoring.
-The suspension revisions had been executed in such a way as to only come into play at the upper edge of the dynamic envelope.
+The suspension revisions had been executed in such a way as to only become effective at the upper edge of the dynamic envelope.

 The facelift also included new chrome, projector-style headlights that were set in a titanium-coloured surround with separate lights for main and low beams set behind an enlarged translucent cover.
-The front bumper had an integrated engine air intake that ran almost the full width of the car while a honeycomb mesh grille added visual benefits to the frontal image.
-Some models also got small circular fog lights.
+The front bumper had an integrated engine air intake that ran almost the full width of the car, while a honeycomb mesh grille added visual benefits to the frontal look.
+Some models also received small circular fog lights.

-The interior of the facelifted Almera had also been redesigned with better quality materials and a large colour or monochrome centre screen which controlled all of the car's functions (climate control, CD player and trip computer) was fitted to most models apart from S and Pulse.
-Higher trim levels also included Nissan's Bird-eye GPS system.
-ESP (Electronic Stability Program) was fitted to SE, SVE and the range topping SXE (which also got a switch to turn the ESP on or off).
+The interior of the facelifted Almera was redesigned with improved materials and featured a large centre display, available in colour or monochrome, which controlled various functions including climate control, the CD player, and the trip computer.
+This display was standard on most models, but excluded the S and Pulse trims.
+Higher-specification variants also offered Nissan's Birdview GPS navigation system.
+Electronic Stability Program (ESP) was fitted as standard on SE, SVE, and the range-topping SXE models, with the SXE also featuring a switch to manually enable or disable the system.

-Additionally there was a change to the diesel model lineup.
-Nissan introduced new version of Common Rail 2.2 Diesel with 6-speed gearbox.
+Additionally, there was a change to the diesel model lineup.
+Nissan introduced a new version of Common Rail 2.2 Diesel with 6-speed gearbox.